 Disneyland Princess Breakfast: Character Dining Experience Overview

-Right at check in, the kids are offered their choice of autograph book and pens.
-There are ones with classic Disney characters as well as Disney princesses.
+Right at check in for this Disneyland breakfast, the kids are offered their choice of Disney princess autograph book or classic Disney characters and pens.

 Then, you are invited to sit in a designated lobby until someone comes to show you to your table.